 The Company plans to meet short term liquidity needs through distributions from AGPC.
 Such distributions are made in accordance with the shareholders agreement between the Company and Aramco and will be paid quarterly.
-As per Note 19, on 24 January 2024, the Company received an amount of USD 206,727,888 as distribution from AGPC.
+During 2024, the Company received an amount of USD 777,223,594 as distributions from AGPC.
+Additionally, on 27 January 2025, the Company received an amount of USD 220,084,780 as distribution from AGPC.